swebshet/dhis2-core/dhis-2/dhis-services/dhis-service-tracker/src/main/java/org/hisp/dhis/tracker/validation/exploration/idea1/IDEA1.md

   usually they also need the UID which I want to avoid as a simple Validator should not need to know about the root its validating the field on
+* how to build a more DLS like version?
+For validations that are super common like is this field a UID?
+* how to apply a validation on a Collection of the type a Validation is able to work on
 * play with a more complex validation